jpegleg/k3s-dragon-eggs/README.md

 Keeping the global policy simple is optimal.
 If there is a need for large amounts of variety,

-An example role based "allow all" exception:
+An example role based "allow all egress deny an ingress" rule:

 ```
 apiVersion: projectcalico.org/v3